jellyfin-archive/jellyfin-docs/docs/administrator-docs/installing.md

 ### Kubernetes

-A community project to deploy Jellyfin on Kubernetes-based platforms exists at `https://github.com/home-cluster/jellyfin-openshift`.
+A community project to deploy Jellyfin on Kubernetes-based platforms exists [at their repository](https://github.com/home-cluster/jellyfin-openshift).
 Any issues or feature requests related to deployment on Kubernetes-based platforms should be filed there.

 ## Portable Binaries